openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 # Typesetter workflow guide

-When you have been assigned a typesetting task, you will receive an email notification containing a link.
+When you are assigned a typesetting task in Janeway, you will receive an email notification containing a link.
 This link will lead to the Janeway dashboard.

 !["The typesetter Dashboard displaying the number of typesetter tasks assigned."](../../support/images/workflow/typesetting-dashboardblock.png)